 - Support for LKGS is enumerated with the feature flag CPUID.(EAX=7,ECX=1):EAX[bit 18]. - LKGS has the opcode F2 0F 00 /6. - Execution of LKGS causes an invalid-opcode exception (#UD) if CPL > 0. - LKGS takes a single 16-bit operand and uses it to load a descriptor from the GDT or the LDT.
 It is subject to the same faults as would be incurred by the MOV to GS instruction.
-If there is no fault, the operand is loaded into the GS selector. - The descriptor read by LKGS is loaded into the GS segment's descriptor cache as is done by the MOV to GS instruction except that the base address in the loaded descriptor is not loaded into the base address in the descriptor cache (that is unmodified) but is instead loaded into the IA32_KERNEL_GS_BASE MSR (the upper 32 bits of the MSR are cleared).
+If there is no fault, the operand is loaded into the GS selector. - The descriptor read by LKGS is loaded into the GS segment's descriptor cache as is done by the MOV to GS instruction except that the base address in the descriptor is not loaded into the descriptor cache (the base address in the cache is unmodified) but is instead loaded into the IA32\KERNEL\GS\BASE MSR (the upper 32 bits of the MSR are cleared).

 The LKGS instruction and the nature of FRED transitions (above) remove any need for an operating system to use the SWAPGS instruction.
-As noted in Section 4.2, an execution of SWAPGS causes an invalid-opcode exception (#UD) if CR4.FRED = 1.
+As noted in Section 7.1, an execution of SWAPGS causes an invalid-opcode exception (#UD) if FRED transitions are enabled.